-25575 views | 46 | Last updated on Aug 21, 2020 Landlord/Tenant Law
+25575 views | 46 | Last updated on Jul 12, 2022 Landlord/Tenant Law

-To find out whether your landlord has a legal duty to repair your AC unit, there are a few steps you could take.
+To find out whether your landlord has a legal duty to repair your A/C unit, there are a few steps you could take.

-This statute does not give specific examples of issues that materially affect the health and safety of an ordinary tenant, but if you believe that the extreme heat in your rental unit would endanger an ordinary person, this law may allow you to ask your landlord for repairs.
-In order to request repairs under this section:
+This statute does not give specific examples of issues that materially affect the health and safety of an ordinary tenant.
+If you believe that the extreme heat in your rental unit would endanger an ordinary person, this law may allow you to ask your landlord for repairs.

-Austin Tenants' Council has created a page about Repair Rights with thorough instructions for requesting repairs under this law.
-They also offer a free Self-Help Repair Kit [PDF] with form letters and instructions that you can use to notify your landlord.
+Austin Tenants' Council has created a page about Repair Rights with instructions for requesting repairs under this law.
+They also offer a free Self-Help Repair Kit with form letters and instructions that you can use to notify your landlord.